 Protecting a self-employed income

-Income protection insurance is in fact ideal for the self-employed and isn’t as expensive as many might think.
-Options within income protection policies, such as opting for a deferral period, can lower costs even further.
+Income protection insurance is ideal for the self-employed and isn’t as expensive as many might think.
+Options within income protection policies, such as claim period or opting for a longer deferral period, can lower costs even further.

-As well as a lack of knowledge, scare stories from the days of mis sold PPI insurance can also be attributed to the low take up rates amongst the self-employed.
-When you’ve worked hard to set up by yourself, every penny counts and handing over precious income when you’re feeling perfectly well, can feel like an over protective indulgence.
+When you’ve worked hard to set up by yourself, every penny counts and handing over precious income when you’re feeling perfectly well can feel like an overprotective indulgence.
 However, income protection insurance will:

 - Replace part of your income should you be unable to work due to illness, accident or injury.
-It may cover you for stress-related illness, mental health or a physical illness or injury.
-Most illnesses are covered and the policy may include short term as well as long term incapacity.
+It may cover you for stress-related illness, mental health or physical illness or injury.
+Most illnesses are covered and the policy may include short-term as well as long term incapacity.

-- Pay out until you can return to work, until you retire, should you pass away or until the policy end date
+- Payout until you can return to work or until you retire, or until the policy end date.

 - You can select to start the policy payments after a set amount of time off work in order to lower the premiums.
 This is ideal if you have set aside a certain amount of money for short term illness or unexpected events but wouldn’t be able to sustain it long-term.

 If you would like to Get A Quote or discuss your options to protect your income, please call us on – 01483 930390 or email: email@example.com